ProcessMaker/pmio-examples/README.md

 For using ProcessMaker I/O SDK  in your project you need follow the next steps:

-1. Create composer.json or add into your current file
+1. Get PHP package manager and create composer.json.
+Then add composer.json file in your project in root folder or into your current file.

 ```
 {